clubkemp/sheets2map/README.md

 # Sheets2Map
 ### Turning your Google Sheets to Maps

 sheet2map is a lightweight mapping platform using leaflet and tabletop, that can give your spredsheet a visual map with minimal amount of steps, and zero coding experience needed.
-The current version requires some use of great tools, but hopefully will be built into sheet2map in futher iterations.
+The current version requires the use of some additional tools, but hopefully these will be built into sheet2map in futher iterations.

 We love non-profits and activists!
 If you are trying to do some good, and need help getting setup or additional functionality.
 Reach out to kempj2.jk@gmail.com subject line Sheet2Map Help.